CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

 ### Task 3: Data Activator Experience

-1. Select **Fabric experience selector icon** (currently set to Data Factory) on the bottom left of your screen.
+1. Select the **Fabric experience selector icon** (currently set to Data Factory) on the bottom left of your screen.
 Fabric experience dialog opens.

     ![](../media/2-11.png)